-This graph was created to compare stomatal densities between English ivy leaves grown in the sun versus those grown in the shade.
-The boxplot shows that ivy plants growing in the sun have more than twice the density of stomata in their leaves (208.9 ∓ 24.3) than those growing in the shade (127.6 ∓ 13.2).
+This graph was created to compare stomatal densities between English ivy (Hedera helix) leaves grown in the sun versus those grown in the shade.
+The boxplot shows that ivy plants growing in the sun have nearly twice the density of stomata in their leaves (208.9 ∓ 24.3) than those growing in the shade (127.6 ∓ 13.2).
 Stomata are tiny, incredible pores that open and close to “exhale” carbon dioxide and “inhale” oxygen.
 Stomata are essential assistants in the process of photosynthesis, during which a plant turns solar energy to food.
-We hypothesized that ivy leaves in sun have more stomata to maximize the ability of the plant to photosynthesize.
-This graph helped us examine our hypothesis using data from ivy leaves collected growing in the shade and the sun on campus.
+We hypothesized that ivy leaves growing in the sun have more stomata to maximize the ability of the plant to photosynthesize.
+This graph helped us examine our hypothesis using data from ivy leaves collected from both the shade and the sun on campus.
 We manually counted the number of stomata under a microscope and calculated the average stomatal density of each leaf.